Rome didn't fall in a day: The extended timeline of Rome's decline

 These agreements allowed the tribes to settle within the Roman borders in exchange for military assistance.

 However, this strategy was a double-edged sword.
-While it helped bolster Rome's military ranks, it also meant a significant number of "barbarians" were now living within the Empire's borders, often retaining their own leadership and customs.
+While it helped bolster Rome's military ranks, it also meant a significant number of 'barbarians' now lived within the Empire's borders, often retaining their own leadership and customs.

 Over time, the pressure increased.
 The Huns, nomadic warriors from Central Asia, swept into Europe in the late 4th and early 5th centuries.